 Why is it so bad to drive without the proper, legally required car insurance?

-There are lots of things that are bad, unpleasant and financially ruinous about driving “uninsured,” i.e., without having the proper, legally required Michigan No-Fault car insurance.
+There are lots of things that are bad, unpleasant and financially ruinous about driving “uninsured,” i.e., driving without following the mandatory Michigan car insurance requirements.

 Aside from the criminal penalties, the other legal consequences from driving “uninsured” — or driving without the legally required No-Fault auto insurance — are dire: